Helen Levitt: Work in photography

-In 1936, she purchased a Leica camera (a 35 mm range-finder camera).
+In 1936, she purchased a 35 mm rangefinder camera.
 While teaching art classes to children in 1937 for New York City's Federal Art Project, Levitt became intrigued with the transitory chalk drawings that were part of the New York children's street culture of the time.
 She began to photograph these chalk drawings, as well as the children who made them for her own creative assignment with the Federal Art Project.
-They were ultimately published in 1987 as In The Street: chalk drawings and messages, New York City 1938–1948.
+They were ultimately published in 1987 as In the Street: Chalk Drawings and Messages, New York City 1938–1948.

-She continued taking more street photographs mainly in East Harlem but also in the Garment District and on the Lower East Side, all in Manhattan.
+She continued taking street photographs in Manhattan, mainly in Spanish Harlem but also in the Garment District and on the Lower East Side.
 During the 1930s to 1940s, the lack of air conditioning meant people were outside more, which invested her in street photography.
 Her work was first published in Fortune magazine's July 1939 issue.
 The new photography section of the Museum of Modern Art, New York included Levitt's work in its inaugural exhibition in July 1939.
-In 1941, she visited Mexico City with author James Agee and took photos of the area.
-In 1943, Nancy Newhall curated her first solo exhibition Helen Levitt: Photographs of Children.
+In 1941, she visited Mexico City with Alma Mailman, then wife of author James Agee, and took photos in the streets of Tacubaya, a working-class suburb.
+In 1943, Nancy Newhall curated her first solo exhibition Helen Levitt: Photographs of Children with photographs from Harlem and Mexico City.

 In 1959 and 1960, she received two grants from the Guggenheim Foundation for her pioneering work in color photography.
 In 1965 she published her first major collection, A Way of Seeing.
 Much of her work in color from 1959 to 1960 was stolen in a 1970 burglary of her East 12th Street apartment.
 The remaining photos, and others taken in the following years, can be seen in the 2005 book Slide Show: The Color Photographs of Helen Levitt.
 A second solo exhibit, Projects: Helen Levitt in Color, was held at the Museum of Modern Art, New York in 1974.
 Her next major shows were in the 1960s; Amanda Hopkinson suggests that this second wave of recognition was related to the feminist rediscovery of women's creative achievements.
 In 1976, she was a Photography Fellow of the National Endowment for the Arts.

 Levitt lived in New York City and remained active as a photographer for nearly 70 years.
-However, she expressed lament at the change of New York City scenery:

-"I go where there's a lot of activity.
+However, she expressed lament at the change of New York City scenery: "I go where there's a lot of activity.
 Children used to be outside.
 Now the streets are empty.
 People are indoors looking at television or something."